Andrew0000/RxUtils/README.md

 Helpers for re-using ongoing observable/single work without duplication.
 It may be helpful for reduce network traffic or another heavy or long-running work.
+It also supports requests keys and can be managed easier that ConnectableObservable.

 Example:
 ```